 A nourishing breakfast for kids can make all the difference in mood, performance, and food choices for the rest of the day.
+It’s a crucial part of clean eating for kids.
 But, coming up with healthy breakfast ideas kids will eat, that are also practical, can feel impossible.

 This article is here to give you a variety of simple solutions for:

 - Avoiding the mistake of skipping this important meal

 - Easy breakfast ideas that everyone will love!

 You can even pick up some kitchen tools for kids and get them involved in preparing breakfast, teaching them about nutrition in the process.

 Breakfast parfaits are a perfect grab and go option that you can put together the night before.
 For a little extra protein, pair any of these real food recipes with a hard-boiled egg, chicken sausage, or an extra sprinkle of nuts.

 Creamy, filling, and easy to make ahead, Raspberry Almond Chia Pudding is a great egg-free, dairy-free, grab-n-go breakfast.

 2. Blueberry Yogurt Parfait

 Yogurt is always a great grab-n-go breakfast option.
 Choose full fat, all-natural dairy or coconut yogurt, and look for live cultures (for a healthy gut).